Hiluhree/alx-higher_level_programming/0x00-python-hello_world/README.md

 		- followed by a new line
 	+ You are not allowed to cast ``number`` to string
 	+ You have to use f-strings
++ Task 5: [Print string](https://github.com/Hiluhree/alx-higher_level_programming/blob/master/0x00-python-hello_world/5-print_string.py): Complete this [source code](https://github.com/alx-tools/0x00.py/blob/master/5-print_string.py) in order to print 3 times a string stored in the variable ``str``, followed by its first 9 characters.

+	+ You can find the source code [here](https://github.com/alx-tools/0x00.py/blob/master/5-print_string.py)
+	+ The output of the program should be:
+		- 3 times the value of ``str``
+		- followed by a new line
+		- followed by the 9 first characters of ``str``
+		- followed by a new line
+	+ You are not allowed to use any loops or conditional statement
+	+ Your program should be maximum 5 lines long